 Florida law requires businesses to reasonably anticipate potential dangers and alert visitors, customers, and employees and provide adequate safeguards against those potential dangers.
 This concept is known as foreseeability and it is grounded in whether the property owner knew or should have known of the danger to the victim which was brought about by the negligent security factors, as described previously.
 The young woman who was found dead in a South Beach hotel room was certainly placed in a broader zone of risk as demonstrated by the myriad of violent crime occurring at or near the hotel during spring break for the last several years.
-At Aigen Law Firm, we have extensive experience in establishing the requisite elements for negligent security cases that are necessary to prevail in these types of complex cases.
+At Aigen Injury Law, we have extensive experience in establishing the requisite elements for negligent security cases that are necessary to prevail in these types of complex cases.

 If you or a loved one has been harmed in a criminal attack on someone’s property due to the negligence or recklessness of the property owner, please do not hesitate to submit an online Free Case Review.
 At the Aigen Injury Law, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of injured victims.
 We offer a free consultation and there is no fee unless we recover for you.